MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ### Open an app install dialog

-You can use a deep link to open an app install dialog from your Teams app, as shown in the following code.
+You can open an app install dialog from your Teams app, as shown in the following code.

 # [TeamsJS v2](#tab/teamsjs-v2)